Psiphon-Inc/psicash-widget/README.md

 $ python -m SimpleHTTPServer 12345
 ```

+In order for the transaction to succeed, there will need to be a `transaction_type` record with a distinguisher of `localhost` or `localhost:54321` or `localhost:54321/landing`, etc.

 You will need to modify `landing.html` to refer to `psicash.js` at `localhost:12345` or whatever port you used for the second file server.
+Also modify the `distinguisher=` param to match the localhost server and distinguisher.

 Also modify `IFRAME_URL` in `psicash.js` to use `localhost:12345`.

+You will also have to modify the API server config to indicate the localhost origin for the widget requests.
+In `config_override.toml`, in the `[cors]` section, add a setting like `widget_origin = "http://localhost:12345"`.
+Restart the server.

 You can then access the landing page, which embeds the widget, at:
 http://localhost:54321/landing.html